OpenSTEF/openstef/docs/source/user_guide/guides/probabilistic_forecasting.rst

-OpenSTEF also provides a dependency-free :class:`~openstef_models.transforms.postprocessing.ConformalizedQuantileCalibrator` that follows the calibration mathematics of the Alliander reference implementation.
-It is a postprocessing transform over a ``ForecastDataset``:
+OpenSTEF also provides a dependency-free :class:`~openstef_models.transforms.postprocessing.ConformalizedQuantileCalibrator` that implements asymmetric finite-sample conformal calibration.
+It is a postprocessing transform over a
+``ForecastDataset``:

 1. Fit the forecaster and generate forecasts for a time-ordered calibration